 Since 4 April 2007, following a trigger event, affected licensees must meet minimum service standards for local news, local weather, local community service announcements, emergency warnings and, where applicable, designated local content programs.

 After a trigger event, affected licensees must also give the ACMA a draft local content plan within 90 days.
 The local content plan must set out how the licensee will comply with the minimum service standards.
 The plan is subject to approval by the ACMA.
 Once approved, the licensee must take all reasonable steps to ensure compliance with the plan, and submit an annual compliance report.

 Consequences of failing to comply with obligations

-Failure to comply with these new rules will amount to a breach of licence condition.
+Failure to comply with the local content and local presence rules, or the minimum service standards for local news and information will amount to a breach of licence condition.
 The ACMA may take enforcement action on any breach.
 Enforcement actions available to the ACMA will include the issue of remedial directions, or the acceptance of enforceable undertakings.

 For further information, go to www.acma.gov.au/mediareform.